 Pet Protocols: A Detail That Matters More Than It Sounds

 Here is why this matters enough to have its own section.
 For a solo ager who lives with a dog or cat, a medical emergency that incapacitates the owner is simultaneously a crisis for the animal.
-If your parent is incapacitated and an ambulance is called, someone needs to know about the pet, where it is, what it needs, and who is responsible for it.
-That information does not automatically travel with the emergency response unless someone has documented it and built it into the escalation process.
+If your parent is incapacitated and an ambulance is called, someone needs to know about the pet — where it is, what it needs, who is responsible for it.
+That information does not automatically travel with the emergency response unless it is documented and built into the escalation process.

 Ease of Use: For Your Parent and for You

-The AARP's "Caregiving in the U.S. 2020" report is explicit that adult children evaluating care tools prioritize ease of use for the older parent as a primary factor.
-This is not a secondary consideration.
+AARP research is explicit that adult children evaluating care tools prioritize ease of use for the older parent as a primary factor.
 If your parent refuses to engage with the service, the service provides no benefit.

 The Honest Trade-Off Summary: Which One Is Right for Your Situation